Skip to content

 };

-Structures with Base Classes and Inheritence
+Structures with Base Classes and Inheritance

 See Working with C++ Types and Virtual Function Tables.